saaqi/scrap-trader-template/README.md

 Once you have the repository on your local machine, you can start customizing the template to fit your needs.
 Here are some of the key files and folders you may want to modify:

 ## License
-This template is licensed under the MIT License.
+This template is created and maintained by [Saqib Islam](https://saqibtech.com "Saqib Islam - UI/UX Designer & Fullstack Developer.") and licensed under the MIT License.
 You are free to use, modify, and distribute this template for commercial or non-commercial purposes.
 Attribution is not required, but it is appreciated.